 |Pacific Life||California-based Pacific Life was founded in 1868.
 In 1955, it became the first company west of the Mississippi River to computerize its operations.||A+|

 |Prudential||Prudential sells life insurance, mutual funds, group insurance, retirement services, investment management services and variable annuities.
 The company was founded in 1876 and is based in New Jersey.|

 |TIAA-CREF||The New York State Legislature created the Teachers Insurance and Annuity Association – College Retirement Equities Fund in 1918 to provide retirement income for college professors.
 Today, TIAA-CREF is the chief retirement vendor for people in the academic, medical and cultural professions.
 The company serves roughly 5 million active and retired employees.
 In 2020, TIAA-CREF paid more than $3.6 billion to retired clients.||A++|

 Purchasing an Annuity

 Although you can purchase an annuity at any time in your life, most annuity purchasers are those nearing retirement or people in their mid-career planning for retirement who wish to protect their assets.
 Annuities are built to protect your money and secure future income for when you’ll need it most, so it’s important to purchase your annuity from a reputable provider.

-Each type of annuity can be further tailored to meet the purchaser’s needs with different variations, such as equity indexed and flexible premium annuities.
+Each type of annuity can be further tailored to meet the purchaser’s needs with different variations, such as indexed and flexible premium annuities.

 Although insurance companies must issue an annuity, not all annuity contracts are sold to the public directly via the issuing company’s own agents.
-In fact, the majority of annuities in America are purchased from:

 If you purchase an annuity from one of these middlemen, normally you will continue to work with them directly as you manage your contract, even though you will also receive information from the insurance company from time to time.